Medial Patellofemoral Ligament (MPFL) Reconstruction

 The doctor examines your knee by testing it for strength, range of motion, and flexibility.
 During the exam, you may be asked to perform an activity that causes you pain while reviewing your kneecap mobility.

-A doctor may request an x-ray or magnetic resonance imaging (MRI) to view your knee joint, assess ligament health, and confirm the diagnosis.
+A doctor may request an x-ray or magnetic resonance imaging (MRI) scan to view your knee joint, assess ligament health, and confirm the diagnosis.
 Often, a primary care doctor will refer you to an orthopedic physician for further evaluation.

 Exercises and protective gear can help you prevent injury to your MPFL.
 To reduce your risk and keep your ligaments healthy, consider: